silverstripe/silverstripe-elemental/README.md

 ## Introduction

-This module extends a page type to swap the content area for a GridField and manageable elements to compose a page out of rather than a single text field.
+This module extends a page type to swap the content area for a list of manageable elements to compose a page out of rather than a single text field.
 Features supported:

 * Versioning of elements